-If you do all of the above, you’ll be hiding under your desk to avoid the complaints from employees in no time at all.
+If you do all of the above, you’ll be hiding under your desk to avoid employee complaints in no time.

-Remember that the Netherlands is the most tolerant society that ever lived, and if you don’t agree with this go back to the country of your forefathers, even if they are Dutch.
+Remember that the Netherlands is the most tolerant society that ever lived and if you disagree with this, go back to the country of your forefathers, even if they are Dutch.